INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/Joy Of Computing Using Python Programming Assignment/week 03/README.md

 ### Week 3: Programming Assignment 1
-###E 1.
-Create a Python program that finds the second smallest number in a list of positive integers (including zero).
+#### 1. Create a Python program that finds the second smallest number in a list of positive integers (including zero).
 The program should prompt the user to input a list of numbers, then compute and print the second smallest number in that list.

 **Program Code :**